 Transaction fees are fees charged for each transaction made.
 In most cases, domestic transactions are free of charge, with fees levied for international transactions, that is, transactions originating from or to the rest of the world.

 Other transaction fees may apply when transacting in foreign currencies such as Euros or Dollars.
 In such cases, you should also be mindful of the foreign exchange rate since this can fluctuate.

 Overdraft fees are fees associated with overdrafts.
 In most cases, such fees are payable as an APR (Annual Percentage Rate) and can reach very high percentages.
 Unless it is essential, you should avoid overdrafts and their associated fees.

 Make sure you check what APR the bank will charge you on any overdrafts before overdrawing your account to avoid nasty surprises.

 Applying is easy.
 Most banks allow you to complete the process online; however, you can also visit a nearby branch if you prefer.

-Most account opening procedures take but a few minutes and tend to be quite similar across the board.
+Most account opening procedures take a few minutes and tend to be similar across the board.

 Anyone who is over 18 and a UK resident can apply.
 Some banks also allow EU residents to apply.
 You might also need to supply proof of address and employment information, including earned income.